sepz36/sepz36/README.md

 - 2nd year in UTMKL
 - Course Network & Security
-- Work Inland Revenue Board
+- Work In Perbadanan Putrajaya
-- Work Field Administration system
+- Work Field Assistance Officer information of Technology
 - Like to learn new stuf